Archive in a Wall Cavity – the series, in one

-Throughout film and television history, with acknowledgment or not, the epithet “based on real events” or equivalent has been blazoned as some sort of badge of honor, particularly of blockbusters.
+Throughout film and television history, with acknowledgment or not, the epithet “based on real events” or equivalent has been blazoned as some sort of badge of honor, particularly on blockbusters.

 First, of course it reveals nothing about the extent of adoption or adaptation of historical events.
-And, the less is the influence, the more meaningless is the “somehow related to historical events.”
+And, the less is the influence, the more meaningless is the “somehow related to historical events” claim.

-Second, if the claim is to have mimicked historical events, the problem becomes that any such attempt defeats itself by the nature of historical fiction.
+Second, if the boast is that the creators have mimicked historical events, the problem becomes that any such attempt defeats itself by the nature of historical fiction.